munagekar/MJRDarkConky/README.md

     conky 1.10.6_pre compiled Tue May 16 08:25:34 UTC 2017 for Linux 4.10.9-1-ARCH x86_64

-This theme was tested on Manjaro 17.0.5 64 bit XFCE but should work fine with any other distro and desktop environment.
+This theme was tested on Ubuntu 14.04 LTS & Manjaro 17.0.5 64 bit XFCE but should work fine with any other distro and desktop environment.
 It is fully modular and can be easily customized,comes with widgets for Time, Day of Week, Weather Forecast, News, And Real Time Bitcoin Value.
 I am also Planning to add a forex & live cricket & stock indice plugin.
 If you want a cool desktop definitely give this theme a try.
 This theme has been completely developed and expect no more future commits to this project unless something breaks

 Wallpaper